-Catering offers the option to connect the event to the wider environment of the farm, e.g. by offering regional (also host farm's) products and involving regional caterers.
+Catering offers the option to connect the event to the wider environment of the farm, e.g. by offering regional products and involving regional caterers.
 Furthermore, eating and drinking offers possibilities for networking and peer-to-peer exchange.

-A formal closing offers the opportunity to recap some key messages from the demonstration, point to take-home materials, indicate follow-up and possibilities for further exchange.
-It also offers the option to solicit some initial feedback from visitors by hand raising or a phone-app.
-Visitors can also be encouraged to take part in a visitor survey to improve the next version of the demonstration (cf. Section 0 below).
+A formal closing offers the opportunity to recap some key messages form the demonstration, point to take-home materials, indicate follow-up and possibilities for further exchange.
+It also offers the option to solicit some initial feedback from visitors by hand raising or using a phone-app.
+Visitors can also be encouraged to take part in an exit survey to improve the next version of the demonstration (cf. section 5.11.9 below).